War crimes in the Tigray war: Arrests

 Enkuayehu Mesele, head of TPLF militias in Western Zone, was arrested in Shire in mid-December 2020.
 Amanuel Belete, a commander in the Northern Command, accused Enkuayehu of "countless murders and intimidation" in Baeker, Qafta and Humera, of ethnic profiling of the ENDF.

 International investigations and prosecutions

 ACHPR

 The African Commission on Human and Peoples' Rights stated that it would start a Commission of Inquiry on Tigray on 17 June 2021 under Article 45 of the African Charter on Human and Peoples' Rights.
 The commission was planned to initially start for three months, with headquarters in Banjul, and to "conduct investigations on the ground and in neighbouring countries when the conditions are met."
 The chair of the Commission of Inquiry, Rémy Ngoy Lumbu, stated that the commission's report would be published by the end of 2021.

 EHRC–OHCHR Tigray investigation

-In mid-2021, the EHRC and the OHCHR launched a joint investigation into human rights violations of the Tigray War committed by all parties.
+In mid-2021, the EHRC and the OHCHR launched a joint investigation into human rights violations of the Tigray war committed by all parties.
 The EHRC–OHCHR joint investigation team's report was published on 3 November 2021.

+International Commission of Human Rights Experts on Ethiopia

+The International Commission of Human Rights Experts on Ethiopia (ICHREE) was established by the UN Human Rights Council in December 2021, with a mandate extended as of October 2022 to December 2023, to investigate violations of international human rights law, international humanitarian law and international refugee law in Ethiopia since 3 November 2020.